Brador is the first known backdoor for the Pocket PC hand-held devices.

 Run the F-Secure Anti-Virus for Pocket PC delete infected files and reboot the device.

-Or if you need to do it manually, delete svchost.exe from Windows\StartUp directory with the Pocket PC explorer and reboot the device.
+If you need to do disinfection manually, delete svchost.exe from Windows\StartUp directory with the Pocket PC explorer and reboot the device.

 When run the Brador will copy itself to Windows\StartUp directory as svchost.exe on the Pocket PC device, so that it will automatically start at each time when device boots.

 The installation routine makes slight modifications to the file copied to Windows\StartUp directory.
 So the file will be a bit different at each boot, although this will not affect the operation of the backdoor.
 It is still unclear whether this is intentional or side effect of the installation routine.

 When the Brador has installed itself into the system it will read the local host IP address and email that to the author.

 After emailing it's IP address the backdoor opens a TCP port and start listening commands from it.

 The backdoor is capable of uploading and downloading files from PDA, executing arbitrary commands and displaying messages to the PDA user.